Saturday morning at 7:28am I became the country’s English teacher.

 Some limited the number of participants.
 I didn’t know if anyone would want a free online class, but if they did, I didn’t want them not to be able to join in.

 Some required accounts or logins.
 Too much hassle.

 I wanted something a kid could join in on, even if all they had was a phone.

 And then I remembered YouTube.

-In order to live stream on YouTube (to broadcast, as opposed to upload), you have to have 1,000 subscribers.
+In order to live stream on YouTube on mobile (to broadcast, as opposed to upload), you have to have 1,000 subscribers.